 Pat, my lovely mother, and Dad’s better half for over 60 years will have many more delightful memories.
-She spent 7 years dating Sid on the back of a motorbike till he told her one birthday …. she could go and get that ring she’d always wanted.
-She cried.
-“A load of old codswallop” he said.
+She spent seven years dating Sid on the back of a motorbike till he told her one birthday …. she could go and get that ring she’d always wanted.
+She cried – He replied … “A load of old codswallop”.

 Tis my belief that when Alec, his long awaited Grandson came along (Dad was a mere 84), he found an extra lease of life and some more of that precious love to give.

 That time, patience and trust thing came into play when he retired and took up volunteering in Woking community.
 On one particular occasion, he managed to get a wheelchair bound guy to get up and walk!
 A miracle I hear you cry?
 Well, ask me later?
 Just who’s telling this story anyway?